 The 70:20:10 framework further explains the sources of our knowledge.
 It states that:

-The research underlying Social Learning leads to the question: why do our workplace training programs put so much emphasis on individual training rather than Social Learning when it’s clear that Social Learning accounts for the majority of outcomes for employees?
-The way we train our employees is leaving a lot on the table.
+Looking at social learning theory in the workplace leads to the question: why do our employee training programs put so much emphasis on individual training rather than social learning in the workplace when it’s clear it’s more effective than individual study?
+The way we currently train employees is leaving a lot on the table.

-“Why do our workplace training programs put so much emphasis on individual training rather than Social Learning when it’s clear that Social Learning accounts for the majority of outcomes for employees?”
+“Why do our employee training programs put so much emphasis on individual training rather than social learning in the workplace when it’s clear it’s more effective than individual study?”

 Despite the research showing that the way we learn is intimately tied to our experience with others, workplace learning and development programs still focus primarily on individual training.

 There’s an over-emphasis on coursework, surveys, quizzes, training videos, and other activities that employees can complete independently.
-This may be because it’s easier to track whether an employee watches a training video and completes a quiz than to measure the impact a mentor has had on their career development.
+This may be because it’s easier to track whether an employee watches a training video and completes a quiz than to measure the impact a mentor has on an individual’s career development.
 But which has a more lasting impact?

 “It’s easier to track whether an employee watches a training video and completes a quiz than to measure the impact a mentor has had on their career development.
 But which has a more lasting impact?”

-Traditional workplace learning leads employees to simply check the boxes and performing the necessary activities to complete “workplace learning,” but rarely retain what they learn.
+Traditional workplace learning leads employees to simply check the boxes and perform the necessary activities to complete “workplace learning,” but rarely retain what they learn.

-How can we make employee training more effective for employee development?
-We bridge the gap between the corporate training that’s offered and effective employee development with Social Learning.
-Let’s look at how Social Learning is more effective than a traditional employee training platform, a learning management system.
+How can we make training more effective for employee development?
+We bridge the gap between the necessary individual training that’s offered and effective employee development with corporate social learning.
+Let’s look at how social learning improves employee development outcomes as part of your whole learning and development strategy.

 There will always be a place for individual study and guided learning.
 But numerous studies and surveys show that it isn’t enough for employees.
 Employees - especially those in remote workplaces - need learning and development that’s steeped in social interactions and collaboration.

-“Social Learning encourages knowledge sharing between employees, and that’s much more effective than completing a course that barely gets their full attention.”
+“One of the benefits of social learning is it encourages knowledge sharing between employees, and that’s much more effective than completing a course that may not be getting their full attention.”

-Social Learning encourages knowledge sharing between employees, and that’s much more effective than completing a course that barely gets their full attention.
+One of the benefits of social learning is it encourages knowledge sharing between employees, and that’s much more effective than completing a course that may not be getting their full attention.

 The University of Mexico conducted a study of medical students and their class formats.
 They found that classes designed to encourage active participation in the material and spur discussion between students and teachers led to higher marks and course information retention.

-Their learning still included coursework, lectures and tests.
-The difference, however, was that the teachers emphasized getting students to interact and discuss the topics rather than passively listening to it and taking notes to prepare for exams.
+Their learning still included coursework, lectures, and tests—but the difference was teachers emphasized student interaction and discussion rather than passively listening and taking notes.
 The students could lean on the teacher for more information when questions arose, but their learning came primarily from discussing problems and solutions together.

 In the same way that the students learned more by being put in the driver seat of their education, employees will learn more effectively when they’re learning with their peers and coached on skills relevant to their roles.